bitfireAT/webdav-push/content.md

 : "Protocol for the delivery of real-time events to user agents", defined by {{RFC8030}}.
 Usually implemented in browsers (which means that major browser vendors provide their own push services), but there are also other implementations like {{UnifiedPush}}.
 Some parts of RFC 8030 (namely chapter 6 and HTTP/2 delivery between push service and client) specify implementation details that may be done by other means without changing the meaning of the RFC for WebDAV-Push servers and clients.
 There are also additional standards that can be considered to belong to Web Push (like VAPID, RFC 8292 and Message Encryption, RFC 8291).

 WebDAV-Push
-: WebDAV-based protocol to notify clients about updates in collections using a push transport (vs. polling)
+: WebDAV-based protocol to notify clients about updates in collections using a push transport (vs. polling).
+Specified in this document.

 (WebDAV-Push) client
 : WebDAV client that supports WebDAV-Push, for instance a CalDAV/CardDAV app on a mobile device